 |

-Here are the stop tabs on the left side of the console.
+on the left side of the console.
 Most theater organ

 consoles have stop tabs while a classical organ console could have stop